core-wg/oscore/draft-ietf-core-object-security.md

 The term "hop" is used to denote a particular leg in the end-to-end path.
 The concept "hop-by-hop" (as in "hop-by-hop encryption" or "hop-by-hop fragmentation") opposed to "end-to-end", is used in this document to indicate that the messages are processed accordingly in the intermediaries, rather than just forwarded to the next node.

-The term "stop processing" is used throughout the document to denote that the message is not passed up to the CoAP Request/Response layer (see {{fig-stack}}).
+The term "stop processing" is used throughout the document to denote that the message is not passed up to the CoAP Request/Response Layer (see {{fig-stack}}).

 The terms Common/Sender/Recipient Context, Master Secret/Salt, Sender ID/Key, Recipient ID/Key, ID Context, and Common IV are defined in {{context-definition}}.